baka-shinji/academic-kickstart/content/publication/extinction/index.md

 publication: " "
 publication_short: " "

 abstract: Understanding the relationship between a population’s probability of extinction and its carrying capacity frames conservation status assessments and guides efforts to understand and mitigate the ongoing biodiversity crisis.
-Despite this, our understanding of the mathematical form of this relationship remains limited.
-We conducted ~5 billion population viability assessments that jointly converge on a modified Gompertz curve.
-This pattern is consistent across >1700 distinct model populations, representing different breeding systems and widely varying rates of population growth, levels of environmental stochasticity, adult survival rate, age at first breeding, and initial population size.
-Analytical treatment of the underlying dynamics shows that few assumptions suffice to show that the relationship holds for any extant population subject to density-dependent growth.
-Finally, we discuss the implications of these results and consider the practical use of our findings by conservationists.

 # Summary.
 An optional shortened abstract.